 Teachers will need to set their classrooms up under these guidelines.
 LJB would be glad to update all classroom posters when they get set up if the teacher sends us a picture.
 We can also provide any additional recommendations at that time on the implementation of these recommendations in each classroom setup.
-We have created templates for the seating arrangements in general classrooms, science/lab classrooms, and computer classrooms with 6-foot spacing.
-Arrangements allow for teacher space at the front of the room.
+We have created templates for the seating arrangements in general classrooms, science/lab classrooms, and computer classrooms with 6-foot spacing and 3-foot spacing (extended to 4 feet to ensure room for movement and safe exit).
+Both arrangements allow for teacher space at the front of the room.
 To accommodate the maximum student population possible, there will not be room for any resources such as extraneous supplies, furniture, or equipment to achieve this loading.
 If these extra resources must be in the classrooms, student numbers will need to be reduced accordingly.